Art Direction / Design : Morgan Sterns

 Now more than ever, there is a crucial need for new, reliable and locally-controlled water sources around the world.
 Water supplies are not always available and will be more difficult to rely on in the future due to regions competing for shares of distant water imports.
-These challenges, along with expected population growth, cause for a need to find new ways to maximize annual sustainable yield of the groundwater basin.
 The Restored Water identity concept was strongly influenced by the process of taking highly treated wastewater that would have previously been discharged into the Pacific Ocean and purifying it using a three-step advanced treatment process.

 Founded in 1956, Williams-Sonoma, Inc. is the premier retailer of home furnishings, culinary and serving equipment, and specialty foods and cooking ingredients in the United States and Canada.
 As an in-house package designer at Williams-Sonoma I was required to design specialty packaging solutions against all Williams-Sonoma product categories while simultaneously staying on top of relevant industry trends for design inspiration and technical requirements.